airswap/airswap-about/protocols/last-look.md

-Servers communicate prices to Clients and Clients in turn provide signed orders according to those communicated prices.
+Servers provide prices to Clients and Clients provide signed orders to Servers.

 # Protocol